Niranjan7407/Ecommerce-Follow-Along/README.md

 ## **Milestone 25**
 Created an endpoint that will receive the products, user, address details, Created Order Schema, For each product different orders created with same address, Stored the records in Order Model.

+## **Milestone 26**
+I have created an endpoint that will receive the user mail then I will get the mail of the user, using that I will then need to retrive the _id of the user Using that _id I will need to then get all the orders of that user after this I will Send all the users orders in the response.